unfortunatelyalex/prawl/README.md

 ## 🔎download
 you can find the compiled script in the [releases page](https://github.com/phruut/prawl/releases), or [click here to download](https://github.com/phruut/prawl/releases/download/241209/farm_1209.exe)
 > [!warning]
-> your anti-virus may flag this executable as a threat, as it interacts with Win32 API for sending key inputs in the background
+> your anti-virus may flag this executable as a threat, as it interacts with Win32 API for sending key inputs

 ## 🚀manual install
 ```bash